oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

-                               Use signal numbers, default is 12 (SIGUSR2) -t, --type=<type>             Specify a specific type (deploy, besteffort, cosystem, checkpoint, timesharing) -d, --directory=<dir>         Specify the directory where to launch the command (default is current directory)
+                               Use signal numbers, default is 12 (SIGUSR2) -t, --type=<type>             Specify a specific type (deploy, besteffort, cosystem, checkpoint, timesharing) -d, --directory=<dir>         Specify the directory where OAR will launch the command (default is current directory)
      --project=<txt>           Specify a name of a project the job belongs to -n, --name=<txt>              Specify an arbitrary name for the job